SoccerStar24x7/batch-crop/README.md

 0 - script went successfully

-1 - read the main part of the readme. :mad:
+1 - read the main part of the readme. 👺